A Causal Framework for Observational Studies of Discrimination: Assessing Second-Stage Discrimination in a Stylized Scenario

 \subsection{Estimating the \texorpdfstring{\(\cdes\)}{CDE-Ob}}

 Although the data-generating procedure produces the full set of potential outcomes for each individual, the prosecutor only observes a subset of the cells---realized outcomes for arrested individuals, highlighted in gray in Table~\ref{tb:o}.
+While this circumscribes the causal effects one can estimate---e.g., discrimination by police will no longer be identifiable in the reduced dataset---one can still learn about the \(\cdes\).
 We explore the performance of two statistical methods for estimating the \(\cdes\) based on data observed by the prosecutor: the stratified difference-in-means estimator described in Eq.~\eqref{eq:estimator}, and a regression-based estimator.
-We apply each of these methods to two types of data: the full set of information available to prosecutors (i.e., \(Y\), \(Z\), \(X\) and \(R\)), and an incomplete dataset comprised only of \(Y\), \(Z\), and \(X\)---in which case we view \(R\) as an unmeasured confounder.
+We apply each of these methods to two types of data: the full set of information available to prosecutors (i.e., \(Y\), \(Z\), \(X\) and \(R\)), and an incomplete dataset comprised only of \(Y\), \(Z\), and \(X\) (highlighted in dark gray in Table~\ref{tb:o}), in which case we view \(R\) as an unmeasured confounder.

 One can compute the stratified difference-in-means estimate in three steps.
 First, partition arrested individuals into subsets that have the same value of the available control variables (i.e., \(X\) and \(R\) in the complete data setting, and \(X\) alone in the partial data setting).
 Second, on each resulting subset, compute the average difference in charging rates between Black and white individuals.
 Third, take a weighted average of these differences, where the weights reflect the proportion of arrested individuals in each subset.
 In addition, one can apply Eq.~\eqref{eq:sedim} to estimate the standard error of this point estimate to generate confidence intervals.